suchafool/tflite-win-c/README.md

+# about this fork
+Add digital classification implementation.
+The `include` and `libs` folder had been changed for  convenience of debug.

 # tflite-win-c
 This is an ssd object detection and deeplab image segmentation demo project using TensorFlow Lite C API on windows with Visual Studio C++.